Outdoor cinemas

 What to bring: Pack a picnic blanket (and perhaps an extra one for warmth as the sun dips), your most gourmet snacks, that fancy wine bottle chiller or esky, cups, plates and serviettes.
 Oh, and Fido.

 During the day, the North Sydney Oval is a hive of sporting activity.
 Come dusk, it’s all about being slothful at the family-friendly Sunset Cinema.
-Seating here is split between the grandstand and the grass.
-Opt for the former and you’re on a bench, with whatever you bring along for comfort – pillows, picnic supplies, blankets.
-Go for the latter and you can sprawl out on your own rug, hire seating (beanbags and low-slung lawn chairs that don’t impact the oval or block views), or purchase entry to the Lawn Lounge – think premium viewing, a bean lounge and bottomless popcorn.
+Sprawl out the grass on your own rug, hire seating (beanbags and low-slung lawn chairs that don’t impact the oval or block views), or purchase entry to the Lawn Lounge – think premium viewing, a bean lounge and bottomless popcorn.

 Wherever you pull up a perch, you can access food trucks selling all the movie essentials: popcorn, pre-ordered picnic boxes, toasties, grazing platters, pizzas and hot chips.
 All accompanied by beer, wine and gin from the licensed stall.
 No BYO is permitted.